 - Airlines that used to be run or highly regulated by the government.

-Today, budget carriers represent a substantial share of the airline industry (50% of the market in Europe) and are usually profitable.
+Today, budget carriers represent a substantial share of the airline industry (50% of the European market) and are usually profitable.
 You will find budget airlines throughout the world, and they are becoming increasingly common throughout Latin America and Asia.

 The differences between the essential economy bundle offered by legacy carriers and the services from budget airlines are often not significant.